 The SWEPOS Network RTK Service was launched on January 1st 2004 and it will during 2010 reach national coverage (a few stations are still under construction, see Figure 2).
-Since data from permanent GNSS stations is exchanged between the Nordic countries, good coverage of the network RTK service in border areas and along the coast has been obtained by the inclusion of 9 Norwegian SATREF stations, 7 Finnish Geotrim stations, 3 Danish Leica SmartNet stations and 1 Danish KMS16 station.
+Since data from permanent GNSS stations is exchanged between the Nordic countries, good coverage of the network RTK service in border areas and along the coast has been obtained by the inclusion of 17 Norwegian SATREF stations, 7 Finnish Geotrim stations, 3 Danish Leica SmartNet stations and 2 Danish KMS stations.

-The service broadcasts RTK data for both GPS and GLONASS with the VRS17 technique and has today (May 2010) approximately 1400 subscriptions, which means approximately 200 new users since last year.
+The service broadcasts RTK data for both GPS and GLONASS with the VRS technique and has today (May 2011) approximately 1700 subscriptions, which means approximately 300 new users since last year.

 There is an increasing use of RTK for machine guidance.
 To meet this, some densifications of the SWEPOS network have been done.
 In these areas are SWEPOS Network RTK Service used as a flexible and redundant service, tailormade for large-scale infrastructure projects (Hedling et al., 2009).
-Further densifications are during 2010 planned in the area around the Swedish capital Stockholm, in the Gothenburg area and in the southern part of Sweden.
+Further densifications with 40 stations during 2011 are planned in mainly the southern part of Sweden.

-Existing guidelines concerning the use of the network RTK service have been improved during the last year (Odolinski, 2010a and Odolinski, 2010b).
+Existing guidelines concerning the use of the network RTK service have been improved during the last year (Norin et al 2010).
 Several parameters have been handled as well as time correlation effects for points measured close to each other in time.